 - How much does treatment cost in Germany?
 Less than in the US.

 - What city and which hospital should you choose in Germany?
-Hospitals across Germany have similar quality standards, but different specializations.
+Hospitals across Germany have the same standards but different specializations.
 Choose a hospital that best suits your treatment.

 - Are staff in German hospitals qualified?
 Yes, often with many years' experience in their medical specialty.

 - What practical information should I know before getting treatment in Germany?
 Consider the language barrier, visa requirements and insurance information, and how to organize your treatment.

 If we missed anything or if you have any questions or comments, write to us in the comments section below.

 How much does medical treatment cost in Germany?

 Understanding the medical procedure costs is just one piece of the puzzle when seeking treatment in Germany.
 To plan your budget, you also need to think about things like transport, accommodation, insurance coverage, and those pesky (and often unwelcome) additional fees that sometimes occur.